singasai21/SOCKET_PROGRAMMING/README.md

 # SOCKET_PROGRAMMING

-This project is about a basic chat application using the TCP protocol in C++.
-Here's a summary of  chat application's key components and functionality:
-1)Server Side:-
-i)  The server listens for incoming client connections on a specified port (8080 in your case) using the socket, bind, and listen functions. ii) When a client connects, the server launches a separate thread (client_handler) to handle that client. iii)Each client is assigned a unique username, and the server maintains a list of active clients.

-2)Client Side:
-The client connects to the server using the socket, connect, and write functions.
-It also sends its chosen username to the server.

-3)Communication:
+A combined summary of the chat application and the functionality related to the group GET, PUT, DEL requests: chat Application with Group Requests (GET, PUT, DEL) over TCP

+Overview:
+I have developed a TCP-based chat application that allows users to connect, communicate, and perform group-based GET, PUT, and DEL requests.
+The application is divided into two parts: the server-side and the client-side.
+It provides real-time chat functionality along with a shared key-value database that can be queried and manipulated by clients using requests.

+1)Server-side:
+*The server listens on a specified port (8080) for incoming client connections using sockets.
+*It maintains a list of connected clients with their respective usernames, ensuring thread safety with a mutex.
+*The server handles client connections and launches a separate thread for each connected client.
+*Messages sent by clients are broadcasted to all other clients in the chat room.
+*The server provides a shared key-value database for clients to perform GET, PUT, and DEL operations.
+*Error handling is implemented for socket operations and client connections.

+2)Client-side:
+*Clients connect to the server using sockets and provide a unique username.
-i)Clients can send text messages to the server, which are then broadcast to all connected clients. ii)The server uses mutexes to protect shared data structures (e.g., the list of active clients) to ensure thread safety.
+*Clients can send text messages to the chat room, which are broadcasted to all connected clients.

-4)Exit Functionality:
-i)If a client sends the message "[CLIENT] exit," it gracefully exits by closing its socket and thread. ii)The server detects when a client disconnects and removes them from the list of active clients.

-5)Header File :
-i)You have defined common functions and constants used by both the server and client in a separate header file to promote code reusability.

-6)Multithreading:
+*Clients can perform GET, PUT, and DEL requests on the shared key-value database.
+*Error handling is implemented for socket operations and connection to the server.

+3)Group Requests (GET, PUT, DEL):
+*Clients can send requests in the format: <METHOD>-<KEY>-<VALUE> to perform operations on the shared database.
+*Supported methods include PUT (for adding/updating values), GET (for querying values), and DEL (for deleting values).
+*The server validates and processes these requests, providing appropriate responses to clients.
+*Clients can interact with the database to store and retrieve key-value pairs.
+*Invalid requests are handled gracefully with appropriate error messages.

+4)Additional Notes:
-i)Your code uses the <thread> library to create and manage threads for handling multiple clients concurrently.
+*The code implements multithreading for handling multiple clients concurrently.

-7)Error Handling:
-i)The code includes error handling to deal with potential issues such as failed socket creation or connection.

-Overall, this chat application demonstrates the use of sockets, multithreading, and basic client-server communication.
+*Mutexes are used to ensure thread safety when accessing shared data structures (client list, database).
+*Clients can gracefully exit the chat by sending an "exit" message.
+*Comprehensive error handling is implemented for robustness.